gerry-baird/Drug-Demo/ads/README.md

+ ## Configuration
  To use the Watson ML predictive models in ADS we need to do a bit of configuration to connect ADS to the Watson ML Deployment Space we created earlier.

 First we need to create a new machine learning provider, here is the configuration screen: